by Deborah A. Deal, APR | April 22, 2020 | Climate Change, Drinking Water, Environment, Fire, IX Water, Uncategorized, Wastewater, Wildfire

 In many climates, summer means wildfire season.
 A wildfire is an uncontrolled, unwanted, and unplanned fire that burns a wildland area.
 Wildfires are accepted by scientists today as a natural part of many ecosystems, and have an important role in maintaining a balance...

-It’s 2020 and while 71% of people can just turn on a faucet there are still an enormous number – 2.2 billion – without a safely managed source of water.
-Many – 435 million – can still only collect water by trudging yards, and even miles to fulfill their...
+In 2025, and 71% of people can just turn on a faucet there are still an enormous number – 2.2 billion – without a safely managed source of water.
+Many – 435 million – can still only collect water by trudging yards, and even miles to fulfill their families’...

 Here’s some good news!
 According to news reports (and the one we saw was in the Pittsburgh City Paper) the Pennsylvania Department of Environmental Protection says that 90 percent of Oil & Gas operations wastewater is recycled in Pennsylvania, and only 7...